Bernie Sanders on Healthcare

 Want to hear more?
 Watch this video.

-Bernie sponsored the Medicaid Generic Drug Price Fairness Act that makes manufacturers pay a rebate to Medicaid when prices of generics increase at a rate steeper than inflation.
+In 2015, he introduced the Medicaid Generic Drug Price Fairness Act, a bill designed to hold down spending on generic drugs in Medicaid.
+Some generic drug prices have increased as much as 100 to 1000 percent in recent years.
+His bill requires drug manufacturers to rebate Medicaid for increases in generic drug prices that outpace inflation.
 He also introduced the Medical Innovation Prize Fund Act, which creates a medical innovation prize fund that would fundamentally restructure the system of financing research and development of new medicines as well as dramatically reduce their prices.

 While income inequality rises, the increase in food and nutritional funding is essential.